 🍲 MORE INDIAN RECIPES YOU'LL LOVE

-Fridge: You can place the samosa in an airtight container for up to 3 days.
+You can store any leftover samosas in an airtight container in the fridge for up to 3 days.

-Freezer: Place the cooled samosas on a baking sheet and place them in the freezer, later when hard, place them in a Ziplock bag and continue freezing them for up to 4 months.
-You can also freeze the samosa when it is raw the same way.
+To freeze them, place the cooled samosas on a baking sheet and place them in the freezer.
+Later, when hard, place them in a Ziplock bag and continue freezing them for up to 4 months.
+You can also freeze the samosa when it is raw in the same way.
 When cooking frozen samosa, fry it without thawing it.

-Reheating: To maintain the crispy texture, heat the samosa in a preheated oven 180C/350F for a few minutes.
+When thawing cooked samosas and maintaining the crispy texture, heat the samosa in a preheated oven at 180C/350F for a few minutes.

 Punjabi Crunchy Beef Samosa